Social Science Majors

 Aboriginal Public Administration

 The general purpose of the program is to prepare Aboriginal and non-Aboriginal students for careers in Aboriginal public administration.
 The program helps students understand the unique governance, administrative, management and policy issues in Aboriginal communities, and also the impact of the operation of current public institutions and processes on Aboriginal people.
 It is also designed to help students understand the dynamic interactions between Aboriginal and non-Aboriginal governments and communities.
-This is accomplished by exposing students to courses that examine a range of important topics such as: public administration and policy; Native studies; Indigenous knowledge; management and policy; national, provincial and local governance.
+This is accomplished by exposing students to courses that examine a range of important topics such as: public administration and policy; Indigenous studies; Indigenous knowledge; management and policy; national, provincial and local governance.

 Anthropology is the comprehensive study of humans as cultural beings, past and present, in comparative, cross-cultural and holistic light.
 The Anthropology Program at the University of Saskatchewan offers training that emphasizes the role of culture in human behaviour, and that exposes students to human evolutionary, environmental and language development and adaptation.
 The program demonstrates particular expertise in medical, environmental and applied anthropology, emphasizing indigenous studies, globalization, the anthropology of gender, and psychological anthropology, with active research programs in local, international, urban, and institutional contexts.